Tyrrrz/Contextual/Readme.md

 ## Usage

-This library allows you to establish _contexts_, which encapsulate data (or state) that can be provided and consumed on the callstack.
+This library allows you to establish _contexts_ which encapsulate data (or state) that can be provided and consumed by methods executing on the same callstack.
-Contexts are somewhat similar to exceptions in the sense that they can implicitly move through the callstack, but instead of being thrown from below and caught from above, they are provided from above and consumed from below.
+Contexts are somewhat similar to exceptions in the sense that they can move through the callstack, but instead of being thrown from below and caught from above, they are provided from above and consumed from below.

 ### Providing and using contexts

-To define a custom context, create a class that inherits from the abstract `Context` class as shown here:
+To define a context, create a class that inherits from the `Context` class as shown here:

 ```csharp
 // A simple context that exposes a single string value